Guerilla Garlic Gardeners

-Over the past four years we have been working on a wonderful project, designing an earth sheltered greenhouse, a greenhouse banked in the earth for better insulation in cold weather.
-After working with two rounds of engineering students from Memorial University, we now have a complete design for a 240 square foot structure that can be used for year round growing.
-A second phase, funded by Memorial's Public Partnerships, allowed us to convene a group of 21 local food producers and activists to fine tune the design and figure out how to make it fit into local communities.
-Now we are ready to build the first demonstration version, with major funding in place.
-To know more about this exciting project, please email us through our contact page.
+Over the past five years we have been developing a wonderful project, an earth sheltered greenhouse, banked in the earth for better insulation in cold weather.
+Working with two rounds of engineering students at Memorial University, we completed a design for a 240 square foot structure for year round food production.
+In our second phase, funded by Memorial's Public Partnerships, we convened a group of 21 local food producers and activists to fine tune the design and figure out how to make it fit into local communities.
+Now we have begun building the demonstration version at the O'Brien Farm in St. John's.
+To become a volunteer or supporter, please email us through our contact page.

 Creating the Year Round Garden

-Once again we had a wonderful time in our 2019 Spring workshops.
-In the past 8 years, more than 750 people have attended these sessions.
-We offered workshops this year in Pouch Cove, Salmonier and also at the Farmer's Market in St. John's.
+We had a wonderful time in our 2019 Spring workshops.
+Over the past 8 years, more than 800 people have attended our talks and workshop sessions.
+We offered the workshops this year in Pouch Cove, Salmonier and also at the Farmer's Market in St. John's.
 Pouch Cove sessions included a home cooked lunch and garden tours, along with seed starting and raised bed construction.
 Because of the pandemic, future workshops are on hold, for now.

 Uncle Dirt radio show and podcast